oist/optinist/docs/installation/linux.md

 ## 3. Run backend
 ```
-run_optinist
+run_studio
 ```
-- `run_optinist` log is as blow:
+- `run_studio` log is as blow:
 ```
-$ run_optinist
+$ run_studio
-INFO:     Will watch for changes in these directories: ['/home/oist/optinist/backend']
+INFO:     Will watch for changes in these directories: ['/home/oist/studio/backend']
 INFO:     Uvicorn running on http://0.0.0.0:8000 (Press CTRL+C to quit)
 INFO:     Started reloader process [6520] using statreload
 INFO:     Started server process [6557]